-It uses sulphur-oxidising bacteria to reduce the levels of hydrogen sulphide in the cooling water of the power station.
+It uses sulphur-oxidising bacteria to reduce the levels of hydrogen sulphide in the power station's cooling water.

-The bioreactor's process is thought to be a global first.
-It follows years of trials and a 12-month construction project.
+The bioreactor's follows years of trials and a 12-month construction project.

 The power station draws water from the Waikato River and uses it to cool geothermal fluid extracted to generate electricity.

 Hydrogen sulphide occurs naturally in geothermal fluid, but due to the power station's cooling process, some of it also gets into the cooling water.